asyncgui/asynckivy/README.md

 Same thing can be said to `nursery.start_soon()` and `asyncio.create_task()`.

 Trio and asyncio are async **I/O** libraries after all.
 They probably don't need the functionality that immediately resumes/starts tasks, which I think necessary for Kivy's touch handling.
-Their core design may not be suitable for GUI in the first place.
+Their core design might not be suitable for GUI in the first place.
 That's why I'm still developing this `asynckivy` library to this day.

 [asyncio]:https://docs.python.org/3/library/asyncio.html